port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/entity-page.md

 ### Details

+Here you will find the entity's properties and their values, its scorecards and their values, and other metadata.

 ### Related entities

-By default, all directly-related entities in the same direction will automatically appear in the widget.
+By default, all directly-related entities in the same direction will automatically appear in this widget.
 This is true for both forward-related and backward-related entities.
 Indirectly-related entities will not appear.

 For example: